7 days in Calabria, Italy itinerary: a complete guide

 How to Get to Calabria?

-Lamezia Terme is the most important one and is not only serving flights from many cities around Italy like Rome, Milan, and Venice Treviso but also from other parts of Europe.
+Lamezia Terme is the most important one and is not only serving flights from many cities around Italy, like Rome, Milan and Treviso, Venice, but also from other parts of Europe.

 In fact, there are flights arriving from big cities like London and Frankfurt.
 The Reggio Calabria airport is only serving domestic flights.